 l.
 5star new template design Mustang, Camry and Camaro designs for 2019 allowed.

 WHEELBASE.
 Minimum wheelbase of 101”.

 a.
 The engine setback will not exceed 4″ from the center of the top ball joint to the center of the farthest forward cylinder.

 b.
-Cast iron heads and block.
+Cast iron 23* heads and cast iron block.

 c.
 Cast iron or aluminum intake is allowable.

 d.
 Headers are allowable.

 e.
 No dry sump oil systems or external pumps of any kind.